AdaCore/spark2014/docs/lrm/source/subprograms.rst

     implicitly generated in the case where the caller and the callee are the same (a direct recursive call) as a consequence of the runtime check taking place in that case.
-It is also generated in the case of other mutually recursive calls, althoug no checks are introduced at runtime due to compiler implementation constraints.
+It is also generated in the case of other mutually recursive calls, although no checks are introduced at runtime due to compiler implementation constraints.
 No such verification condition is introduced for the implicit call associated with an inherited subprogram as described in the "Dynamic Semantics" section of Ada RM 3.4.